 We have a flexible account system, and one-to-one students can send as little or as much work as they like at any time.
-Feedback bookings start with 90 minutes of Alan's time, and can be bought in 45 minute units after the first session.
-Any time not used will roll over and be held for the student's next session.
+Any time paid for but not used will roll over and be held for the student's next session.

-We normally aim to address students' work within one week of their sending it to us - but please email us first at firstname.lastname@example.org to check on availability and find out more about how the one-to-ones work.
+We normally aim to address students' work within one week of their sending it to us - but please email us first at email@example.com to check on availability and find out more about how the one-to-ones work.
+We can normally schedule Skype sessions within two or three days.
 We'd be happy to discuss which method of feedback might suit you best.